ia97lies/xauxi/README.md

 Xauxi is currently based on LuaNode a very fun and greate project and seems to have a better performance than node.js or luvit.

-Xauxi is currently under heavy development don't use it in a productive enviroment yet as the configuration file can change.
 Feedback is highly recommended.

 ### Version
-Beta currently not for productive use.
+0.1.0 Beta

+Xauxi is currently under heavy development don't use it in a productive enviroment yet as the configuration can change.

 ### Documentation
 * [Manual](https://github.com/ia97lies/xauxi/blob/master/doc/manual/README.md)